web analytics

 Lipsi

 Lipsi, just a short boat ride east of Patmos, will also satisfy any history buffs looking to head to this corner of the Mediterranean.
 Crisscrossed by hiking trails and blessed with beautiful, unspoiled beaches, it’s an island full of rustic charm.
-For a chance to experience Greek island life like it used to be, Lipsi should be top of your list.
+For a chance to experience Greek island life like it used to be, Lipsi should be at the top of your list.

 Lipsi